ntucker/anansi/packages/storybook/README.md

-# Storybook for HTML
+# Storybook for Anansi

 ---

-Storybook for HTML is a UI development environment for your plain HTML snippets.
+Storybook for Anansi is a UI development environment for the [Anansi framework](https://github.com/ntucker/anansi).
-With it, you can visualize different states of your UI components and develop them interactively.
+With it, storybook will automatically work with all components you build, even when customizing and extending your Anansi integration.

 ![Storybook Screenshot](https://github.com/storybookjs/storybook/blob/main/media/storybook-intro.gif)